 Do Waterdrop G2 and G3 Run On 110V or 220 Volts?

-Both models can run from 110 to 240 voltage.
+Both models can run on a power supply of 110 to 240 voltage.
 However, you may need a power adapter to suit your local power sockets.
 G2 and G3 both use 2-prong electrical plugs.

 Can You Lay the Units Sideways?